Antlers of the Heart

 “Yes,” they’d say.
 “It means your breasts are lumpy.”

-Well, go ahead and call me Doctor, cause I could feel that for myself.
+Well, go ahead and call me Doctor, because I could feel that for myself.

 “Ok,” I’d say, “But does that mean something?
 Should I be worried?
 Or work to change this?
-Is there something I can do?”
+Is there something I should do?
+Is there anything I can do?”

-The answer would invariably be some form of, “Eh.”
-Or “Not really.”
-Or “It’s only a problem if it becomes a problem.”
+The answer would invariably be some form of “not really.”
+With the occasional variation “It’s only a problem if it becomes a problem.”

-Which left me feeling more distant from either Health or Care, as none of the above led me to feel informed about my tissues or functions, or in further connection with a lived experience of my body (or the people who were supposed to be supporting said body, myself included).
-In fact, I’d feel dissociated; how could I connect without framework, vocabulary, or inroads?
+Which left me feeling more distant from both Health or Care, as none of the above led me to feel informed about my tissues or functions, or in further connection with a lived experience of my body, or the people who were supposed to be supporting said body - myself included.
+Rather, I’d feel dissociated; how could I connect without framework, vocabulary, tools, or inroads?
+Where or how to even start.
 Disconnection would lead to further disconnection.
 Sometimes the tissues would hurt; I wouldn’t know why.
-(The medical explanation that amounted to “sometimes boobs do that” seemed grossly insufficient and did not inspire trust.)
+(The medical explanation that amounted to “sometimes boobs do that” seemed grossly insufficient and did not inspire trust in “providers”.)
 Add to this a heap and a host and a dash and a drizzle of experiences surrounding gender, gaze, sexuality, agency, and identity (there’s only so much room in one story, kittens) and voila! a perfect storm of disembodiment, dysphoria, and discomfort.

 My shoulders began to close in on themselves.
 My posture suffered.
 My jaw ground.
 My heart shriveled in ever-less-space.
-I receded further into my head, a perfectly reasonable place to live when the only action that feels available is worry.
+And try singing when your chest is a cage to which your tongue is chained.
+I receded further into my head, a perfectly reasonable place to live when the only action that feels available is worrying.
+(To be fair - many things contributed to this weather system, but the themes of lacking framework, vocabulary, tools, or inroads colored them all.)

 The knee bone is, after all, connected to the leg bone.